candy-kingdom/mints/README.md

 ### Prefix

 Flags and options are usually called with the `-` prefix (in short and long variations).
-To override this behavior, the `prefix` parameter of either `Flag` or `Opt` annotations should be used.
+To override this behavior, the `prefix` parameter of either `Flag` or `Opt` annotation should be used.

 Consider the following example:
 ```py